 Coffee is refillable, a range of cereals and cooked food are on offer and the sun is shining.

-Book your room now at the ‘Station Hostel for Backpackers’ Cologne
+Find out more about the ‘Station Hostel for Backpackers’ Cologne

 Today’s plan is to dump the bag at the station’s left luggage, mooch around the city centre for a few hours and then depart for Hannover.